 Bipolar disorder consists of cyclical changes from depressive states to manic states and is more than the usual ups and downs or mood swings that people experience.
 These recurring episodes of depression and mania cause extreme shifts in mood, energy, and behavior that interfere with normal functioning.
 These shifts in mood are caused by chemical imbalances in the brain as opposed to environmental events.

-Bipolar disorder is best treated with a combination of medications and psychotherapy.
-The best course of treatment for each person is something that should be discussed with your physician or mental health therapist.
-Medications used to treat bipolar disorders are a class of drugs called mood stabilizers, which include Lithium and a variety of anticonvulsant drugs.
-Occasionally other medications such as anti-depressants or anti-psychotics are added to assist with further stabilization of the depressive or manic symptoms.
-Typically treatment with mood stabilizers is continued for extended periods of time (years).
-Studies have shown that psychotherapy can lead to increased mood stabilization, fewer hospitalizations, and improved functioning.
 In most cases, when caught early, bipolar disorder can be treated on an out-patient basis.
-However, if symptoms are severe, include psychosis, or there is risk of suicidality; then partial or in-patient hospitalization may be needed.
-If you are concerned about bipolar disorder, you should call us at 763-416-4167 to schedule and assessment and talk with a mental health professional.
+However, if symptoms are severe, include psychosis, or there is a risk of suicidality; then partial or in-patient hospitalization may be needed.
+If you are concerned about bipolar disorder, you should call us at 763-416-4167 to schedule an assessment and talk with a mental health professional.